Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Discussion

 Building on these limitations, several promising research directions emerge.
-One direction is to examine prompt adaptation longitudinally—tracking how users develop durable heuristics that generalize across domains and respond to shifting model behavior over time.
+One important next step is to examine prompt adaptation in conversational, memory-enabled settings, where prior interactions persist and can be leveraged for cumulative learning by both users and models, and to study how this co-evolution impacts performance.
+Relatedly, future studies might explore prompt adaptation longitudinally, observing how users develop durable heuristics that generalize across domains and respond to shifting model behavior over time.
 Another line of inquiry involves organizational-level complements to prompting, such as shared prompt repositories, collaborative refinement practices, or analytics dashboards that surface effective patterns.
 A third area concerns interface design—specifically, how features like auto-complete, prompt scoring, or real-time feedback influence users’ ability to experiment and adapt.
 Finally, researchers might explore how organizations balance standardization (which streamlines processes) with adaptability in prompting workflows, in order to avoid creating rigid routines that lag behind technical advances.

 For researchers and practitioners interested in the economics of AI, our findings reinforce the idea that complements play a central role in shaping performance.
-The near-equal contributions of model improvements and prompt adaptation suggest that skill development and technological evolution must be treated as interdependent elements of innovation trajectories \citep{arthur2009nature, dosi1982technological}.
+In some task settings, prompt adaptation can account for as much as half of the realized performance gains from model upgrades, underscoring that skill development and technological evolution must be treated as interdependent elements of innovation trajectories \citep{arthur2009nature, dosi1982technological}.
 As generative AI continues to advance, organizations that invest in \textit{adaptive}, not static, complementary skills will be better positioned to realize its full value.